shhossain/computer_science/Algorithms/Sorting/MergeSort/readme.md

 1. Space Complexity
-Auxiliary Space: O(n) Sorting In Place: No Algorithm : Divide and Conquer
+Auxiliary Space: O(n) Sorting In Place.

 2. Time Complexity
-Merge Sort is a recursive algorithm and time complexity can be expressed as following recurrence relation for dividie and conquer algorithms.
+Merge Sort is a recursive algorithm and its time complexity can be expressed with the following recurrence relation for divide and conquer algorithms.
 ``
  T(n) = aT(n/b) + f(n)